30th International Conference on Inductive Logic Programming, ILP2020-21 @ IJCLR

 - Applications of ILP.

-- Late-breaking abstracts, describing ideas and proposals that the authors would like to present at the conference.
-Submissions will be accepted/rejected on the grounds of relevance.
-Accepted works will be assigned a reduced time slot and will be published on the conference website but will not appear in the conference proceedings.
+- Late-breaking abstracts, briefly outlining novel ideas and proposals that the authors would like to present at the conference.
+These could include e.g. original work in progress without conclusive experimental findings, or other relevant work, not yet ready for publication.
+Submissions of late-breaking abstracts will be accepted/rejected on the grounds of relevance.
+Accepted late-breaking abstracts will be published on the conference website.
 Late-breaking abstracts must not exceed 4 pages, including references.

 Submissions must be in Springer LNCS format, according to the Springer LNCS author instructions.
 Already published papers should be submitted in their original format and the authors should indicate the original publication venue.